scipy/scipy/docs/tutorial.rst

     growth_filename = "growth.txt"

     class EstimateGrowthRate:
-        """ This class is instantiated once at the beginning of the simulation, and then called many times while it is running.
+        """ This class should be instantiated once at the beginning of the simulation, and then called many times while it is running.
 Internally, the spline coefficients are only calculated once, at instantiation, so this is much more time efficient than using interp1d multiple times.